Common issues for this age group involve:

 Advocates for Older Adults: Family and Professionals

-You can hire trained advocates, like an attorney, to ensure your loved one has the proper future planning.
+You can hire trained advocates, like an attorney, to ensure your loved one has proper future planning.
 For example, nursing home residents have rights that everyone must respect.
 Sudden healthcare decision-making can involve tough questions of who's empowered to make decisions.

 Care Options for Older Adults